RedisLabs/redislabs-docs/content/rc/securing-redis-cloud-connections.md

 weight: 25
 alwaysopen: false
 ---
-## Getting SSL/TLS Support Added to Your Subscription

 To configure your subscription so you can use SSL/TLS with your Redis Enterprise Cloud (RC) database, please contact support.
 To speed up this process, provide the agent with the Account ID and subscription number